"Starlight In The East"

 Thanks to Tim Dunn for information about this apparent co-composition between Bob and a member of the Australian group Vanlustbäder.
 The song actually just quotes a few lines of SUBTERRANEAN HOMESICK BLUES, almost certainly done without Bob's involvement.
 The band are releasing this on a Nomadic Music album called "The People Versus Vanlustbäder" on 3 Apr 2006.
 For more details, see

-LEVEN NA DE DOOD - Dutch EMI CD single of Freek de Jonge's Dutch dialect version of DEATH IS NOT THE END, scan by Hans Seegers (Bob's name is shown as composer with Freek de Jonge)
+LEVEN NA DE DOOD - Dutch EMI CD single of Freek de Jonge's Dutch version of DEATH IS NOT THE END, scan by Hans Seegers (Bob's name is shown as composer with Freek de Jonge)

 LEVEN NA DE DOOD 1983 O